H4HWV2011/msjarvis-public-docs/thesis/15-pituitary-and-global-modes.md

 The global control state is implemented through a combination of configuration files, long‑running services, and code‑level flags:

-- **Structured configuration and persistence**
+### Structured configuration and persistence

 - `config/settings.py` encapsulates application and database configuration (Facebook API, Neo4j, Redis, Chroma path) via Pydantic models, with environment‑based overrides and automatic creation of the Chroma path, providing a typed, persistent backing for global connectivity and storage settings.
 - `config/woah_weights.json`, `constitutional_principles.yml`, and `constitutional_principles.md` encode numeric weights and textual principles that guide behavior, and are updated or read by services like `woah_optimizer.py` and the Constitutional API.

-- **Derived flags and in‑memory state**
+### Derived flags and in‑memory state

-  - Services such as the unified status and orchestrators derive simple flags like `woah_processed`, `darwin_processed`, `blood_brain_barrier` active, `fifth_dgm` active, and current DGM mode, and include them in JSON responses to higher‑level gateways.
+- Services such as unified status and orchestrators derive simple flags like `woah_processed`, `darwin_processed`, `blood_brain_barrier_active`, `fifth_dgm_active`, and current DGM mode, and include them in JSON responses to higher‑level gateways.
 - Redis is used by some status components to track orchestrator state under keys like `jarvis:state`, contributing to short natural‑language or JSON summaries of the system’s current focus that can be consumed by higher‑level agents.

-- **Change logs and audits**
+### Change logs and audits

 - The Constitutional Guardian logs every violation event with timestamps, associated principles, violation descriptions, and maintains a SHA‑256 hash over the log as `audit_integrity`, giving an integrity‑checked audit trail of blocked actions.
 - Scripts such as `VERIFY_AND_TEST.sh`, `verify_full_integration.sh`, and `verify_all_claims.sh` define operational verification routines that can be invoked to assert that the deployed system is consistent with intended configurations and documentation.

 Services that need to obey global controls either read this state on startup and periodically (for example, via health/status calls) or rely on orchestrators and gateways that aggregate the relevant flags and present them as part of higher‑level responses.